Murraya Paniculata is a versatile plant for Melbourne Landscaping.

 It is actually recommended that the Murraya paniculata is only watered about once every ten to fourteen days for optimum results if planted directly in the ground; making it a very drought efficient plant.

-The low need for water makes this sub-tropical plant the perfect tenant in Gold Coast soil due to the lack of rainfall in the area.
-The orange jessamine is also a big lover of all-day full sunlight which can always be found on the Gold Coast.
+The low need for water makes this sub-tropical plant the perfect tenant in Melbourne soil due to the lack of rainfall in the area.
+The orange jessamine is also a big lover of all-day full sunlight which can always be found on the Melbourne.

 On top of that, the orange jasmine is also known to be stellar in wind resistance.
-Its strong branches and leaves hold up against some very tough long-term breezes which often hit the beaches of the Gold Coast.
+Its strong branches and leaves hold up against some very tough long-term breezes which often hit the beaches of the Melbourne.

-Finally, the orange jessamine is perfect for this beachside area due to its moderate to high salt tolerance, which means the high salinity of the Gold Coast soil will not be in the way of this plant’s growth cycle.
+Finally, the orange jessamine is perfect for this beachside area due to its moderate to high salt tolerance, which means the high salinity of the Melbourne soil will not be in the way of this plant’s growth cycle.

-If you live on the Gold Coast, or anywhere that has similar environmental and weather conditions, then consider adding the Murraya paniculata to your landscape design very soon.
+If you live on the Melbourne, or anywhere that has similar environmental and weather conditions, then consider adding the Murraya paniculata to your landscape design very soon.

 One of the most interesting facts about this rather versatile plant is its genetic heritage.
 In fact, the orange jessamine, or scientifically the Murraya paniculata, is actually closely related to the curry plant.